Caresse Crosby: Affair with Cartier-Bresson

-Publish poetry and new writers
+Publication of poetry

 Caresse and Harry published her first book, Crosses of Gold, in late 1924.
-It was a volume of conventional, "unadventurous" poetry centering on the ideas of love, beauty, and her husband.
+It was a volume of conventional, "unadventurous" poetry centering on themes such as love, beauty, and her husband.

-In 1926, they published her second book, Graven Images, through Houghton Mifflin in Boston.
+In 1926 they published her second book, Graven Images, with Houghton Mifflin in Boston.
 This was the only time they used another publisher.
-Crosby later wrote that Harry's cousin, Walter Berry, suggested that Houghton Mifflin would publish Caresse's poetry because "they have just lost Amy Lowell".
-Crosby's poetry remained relatively conventional, "still rhyming love with dove", by her own admission.
-A Boston Transcript reviewer said her "poetry sings", and a Literary Review contributor admired her "charming" child poems and French flavor.
+Harry later wrote that his cousin, Walter Berry, suggested that Houghton Mifflin would publish Caresse's poetry because "they have just lost Amy Lowell."
+Her work remained relatively conventional, "still rhyming love with dove," by her own admission.
+A Boston Transcript reviewer said her "poetry sings," and a Literary Review contributor admired her "charming" child poems and French flavor.
 But a critic in the New York Herald Tribune wrote that "[f]or all its enthusiasm there is no impact to thought or phrase, the emotion is meager, the imagination bridled."

-In April, 1927, they founded an English language publishing company, first called Éditions Narcisse, after their black whippet, Narcisse Noir.
+In April 1927 they founded an English-language publishing company that they first named Éditions Narcisse, after their black whippet, Narcisse Noir.
 They used the press as an avenue to publish their own poetry in small editions of finely-made, hard-bound volumes.
-Their first effort was Caresse's Painted Shores, in which she wrote about their relationship, including their reconciliation after one of his affairs.
+Their first effort was Caresse's Painted Shores, in which she wrote about their relationship, including their reconciliation after one of Harry's affairs.
 Her writing matured somewhat, and the book was more creatively organized than her prior efforts.
-In 1928, she wrote an epic poem which was published as The Stranger.
+In 1928 she wrote an epic poem which was published as The Stranger.
 The writing is addressed to the men in her life: her father, husband, and son.
 In an experimental fashion she explored the various kinds of love she had known.
 Later that year, Impossible Melodies explored similar themes.
-The Crosbys enjoyed a positive reception from their initial work and decided to expand the press to serve other authors.
+The Crosbys enjoyed such a positive reception of their initial work and decided to expand the press to serve other authors.